 A Plastic ocean

 The focus of Plastic Ocean is away from climate change per se and concentrates on plastic pollution.
-It features some key oceanographic processes that allow us to understand why plastic pollution ends up in certain places on our planet.
+It explores some key themes that allow us to understand why plastic pollution ends up in certain places on our planet and is one of the best documentaries around on plastic pollution.

 With guest appearances from Jane Goodall and Elon Musk Racing Extinction explores the Anthropocene – a geological era named after the significant impact humans have had on our planet.
-With a large focus on poaching and the illegal wildlife trade, this film is simultaneously shocking and inspiring.
+With a large focus on poaching and the illegal wildlife trade, this film shot like some documentaries is simultaneously shocking and inspiring.

 While it is a pretty experimental choice, we thought it was important to show the reality of the fishing industry.
 Leviathan follows the journey of a groundfish trawler in the Atlantic.
 Neither for the faint of hearted nor for those seeking an educational experience, this production has to be seen to be believed.
 This documentary is an unnerving watch but has become a bit of a cult production in the industry.